 Baking the pumpkin bread

 Pour the pumpkin bread batter into a greased pan and bake for 50-60 minutes, until a toothpick inserted into the center comes out clean.
 If the pumpkin spice bread starts browning too quickly, cover it loosely with aluminum foil after 30 minutes and continue baking.
+I bake with this gorgeous non-toxic loaf pan from Caraway because the cake releases like butter from the perfect non-stick sides. (affiliate link)

 Now comes the hard part, waiting for it to cool.
 This moist pumpkin bread smells incredible as it bakes, but it needs to cool and firm up before you cut into it.
 This pumpkin bread actually becomes more moist as it rests over time, which means it’s even better the second day (if you have any left by then).